Asta Gröting: Biography

-Series (selection)
+Works (selection)

-Berlin Fassaden (2016–2018) consists of a series of negative imprints made out of silicone that are monumental in size.
+Since 1993 Gröting produced film and video works where she examines both the relationship between humans and animals and their nature.
+The film Wolf and Dog depicts the encounter between a dog and a wolf.
+The work shows first the approach followed by a dramatic scene between the two animals captured with an ultra-high-speed camera at 1,000 frames per second.

+In Primate and Human, for just a few moments, the close-ups of two orangutans are superimposed on the face of an infant.
+The works asks the question: What happens when primates and humans make eye contact, and what do we see in the primate's eyes?»In this and all her works, Gröting draws us into her way of seeing.
+Her films and sculptures are interested in looking intently with a microscopic focus at surfaces, appearances and effects in order to ascertain what lies beneath them.
+Each piece seems to be seeded in the question, what is the nature of x?
+With a forensic attention to detail, she searches for aspects not visible to the naked eye, asking what can surfaces tell us that we don’t know that we know?
+How can we look again at what is right before us?«Berlin Fassaden (2016–2018) consists of a series of negative imprints made out of silicone that are monumental in size.
 They track the traces of the bullet holes made during war in facades that have not yet been renovated.
 For Gröting the casts function as photographic long exposures that depict the story from the moment of the bullets’ impact to the present time, taking along dust, dirt, and even graffiti.
 “I want to look from inside these destroyed walls and facades into the world,” Gröting says, “as if I could see my own face staring back at me.”